 - Municipality Approval

-The next step after the incorporation process is to apply for visa services for all your employees.
-You can have a word with visa consultants to avail the visa services at a faster pace.
+The next step after the incorporation process is to apply for visa services in Oman, for all your employees.
+You can have a word with visa consultants to avail of the visa services at a faster pace.

 The business capital account needs to be converted to the current account so as to ease the business transactions successfully.

-Commitbiz comes with a business setup solution package that includes:
+Commitbiz comes with a business setup solution package that includes the following:

 - Company Incorporation and Registration